Recently Visited Pages

 Applying is easy!
 We have an open-admission policy, which means if you have a high school diploma or its equivalent, you’re in and we can’t wait to see you in the halls.

-SCC offers non-native speakers the opportunity to participate in a full program to improve their reading, grammar, composition, and speaking skills through credit and non-credit English as a Second Language courses.
-These courses serve as academic preparation, with some of them also fulfilling general education requirements.
-The program also offers Intensive English classes for those nearly ready to enter ESL at the college level (TOEFL 50 or above).
-Those have a prefix of INE instead of ESL.
+SCC offers non-native speakers the opportunity to participate in a full program to improve their reading, grammar, composition, and speaking skills through the English Language Institute, which offers credit English as a Second Language (ESL) and Intensive English (INE) courses and activities that serve as academic, professional, and cultural preparation, with some of them also fulfilling general education requirements.
+The program offers Academic ESL courses for higher levels and Intensive English classes (INE) for lower levels.
+The English Language Institute can also customize English learning and cultural experiences when requested!
+In addition, when necessary, the ELI chair can refer students to other resources, such as non-credit ESL, remedial math courses, and student services.

 The following ESL credit courses are offered: